Shadrach137/alu_regex-data-extraction-Aadeleye11/README.md

 # 2 – Run with a text file
 python regex_extractor.py -f sample.txt

-# 3 – Or run and paste text, then send EOF
+# 3 – Or run and paste text, then send EOF (End of File), Ctrl + D for Linux and MacOS, Ctrl + Z for Windows and press ENTER
 python regex_extractor.py